facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/6_composition.md

   - schema: school
 ```

-The resulting configuration would be a composition of `mysql`, `full` ui and the `school` database schema (which we are seeing for the first time here):
+The resulting configuration is a composition of the *mysql* database, the *full* ui, and the *school* schema
+(which we are seeing for the first time here):

 ```yaml
 $ python my_app.py
 db: